I’m currently a researcher as part of the Cognitive Biology of Language group, led by Cedric Boeckx and located at the University of Barcelona.

-My current focus is on the evolution of the Homo Sapiens cognitive profile, from genotype to expression data to phenotype.
+I was trained as a linguist, but always had a strong interest in Biology and Cognitive Science.
+In my PhD I focused on the evolution of the Homo sapiens cognitive profile relative to other human species (Neanderthals, Denisovans), from genotype to expression data to phenotype.
 That means I study human cognition from a very interdisciplinary approach, including data from Genetics, Neurobiology, Comparative Cognition, Archaeology and early brain development.
-Or that’s the idea, at least.
+I have mostly worked with computational data.

 I’m currently working on ways to use open genomics databases to draw conclusions about cognitive phenotypes from extinct and current humans.
 The fact that I use public datasets forces me to come up with creative ways to combine and treat data, with an increasing emphasis in reproducibility and open science.

 I have a number of tangential interests I haven’t been able to pursue as much as I’d want to yet.
-These include a liking for Population Genetics, human-specific cognitive disorders and Deep Learning.
+These include a liking for Population Genetics, human-specific cognitive disorders and Deep Learning methods.

-Apart from the academic stuff, in my free time I like to play bass.
+Apart from the academic stuff, in my free time I like to play bass - mostly jazz.

 First author preprints